riovv/eslint-config-react/README.md

 React plugin rules: https://github.com/yannickcr/eslint-plugin-react#list-of-supported-rules

 ## Changelog
+#### 1.1.2
+Removed a bunch of rules about method order, especially the ones that is not really relevant with ES6 anymore
 #### 1.1.1
 Removed env from config.
-That should be set per project, especially since it can't be overrriden.
+That should be set per project, especially since it can't be overriden.
 #### 1.1.0
 arrow-parens: You should be allowed to omit parens if only one parameter (2 -> 0)
 prefer-spread: Moving to ES6, this should be default.